Anmol-Ghadia/YetAnotherECommerceSite/README.md

 1) Add middleware for authentication checks
 1) Rethink API access points
 1) Add documentation for api
+1) Migrate from cookies to authorization header for jwt token
 1) Display all cart items in the cart page
 1) Display total in the cart page
 1) Add a order now option on the cart page